 For instance, insights generated could include past and predicted cash flows.
 Or, if your SME customer is dealing with multiple operations, being able to “tag” or segment income or expenses by customer or by business unit.

-3. Use insights to educate SMEs, especially in emerging markets.
+3. Use insights to educate SME customers, especially in emerging markets.

 BFM can also be an effective tool to target unbanked business customers (or those with lower business acumen) in emerging economies by combining technology with branch-based education.